outobi/cell2spatial/README.md

 **Purpose**: Calculate enrichment scores for a gene signature across samples based on expression levels.

 **Use Case**:
-- Scoring single-cell-derived signatures in spatial data
+- Scoring single-cell-derived signatures in region specific gene set
-- Calculating pathway activity scores
 - Quantifying cell type abundance in spatial regions

 **Method**:
-1. Subset expression matrix to signature genes
+1. Subset expression matrix to region signature genes
 2. Calculate z-scores if not already normalized
-3. Compute mean z-score across signature genes for each sample
+3. Compute mean z-score across all cells in the cell type for each region
-4. Return enrichment score per sample
+4. Return enrichment score per cell type

-**Output**: Named numeric vector of enrichment scores (one per sample).
+**Output**: Named numeric vector of enrichment scores (one per cell type for each region).

 **Interpretation**:
 - Positive scores: Signature is up-regulated